 Kim Kautzer | Homeschool Speaker

 Like most of you, I’m the wearer of many hats.
 We may not all wear the same hats, but each one we slap onto our heads identifies those areas that make us unique!
-Though my homeschooling days are behind me now, my hours are far from quiet as I help run our busy WriteShop business serving customers, working with stores and schools, marketing, traveling, and (of course) writing!
+Though my homeschooling days are behind me now, my hours are far from quiet as I serve WriteShop customers, oversee product development, travel to homeschool conferences, and (of course) write!

 When I’m not working, you might catch me tinkering with the Sunday crossword, reading a mystery novel, or rummaging through my pantry in search of chocolate.
 If there’s no chocolate, cookies will do.

-With my amazing husband of 39 years, we have three grown kids with wonderful spouses, and a passel of grandchildren who hang out with me as often as I’ll take ‘em!
-The oldest is 14, and he already towers over me.
+With my amazing husband of 42 years, we have three grown kids with wonderful spouses, and a passel of grandchildren who hang out with me as often as I’ll take ‘em!
+The oldest is 17, and he towers over me.
 How did that happen?

 Having learned the hard way to teach my own writing-phobic son to like (and eventually love) writing, it’s become my joy to help other parents feel more equipped to teach writing at home.
 It is my prayer that our gracious God will continue using me to encourage each of you as you forge your own path.